Contact our Technical Sales Team to discuss the perfect system for your Engine Management Needs!

 You can usually reuse your stock CLT sensor, and often the IAT sensor IF it’s still there when you remove the MAF/AFM.
 If it’s a part of the MAF/AFM then you’ll be removing that, and you’ll want to wire in a new one.

 Also note that the relay cable and the wiring harness are mutually exclusive- they are not designed to be used together as once you use a relay cable you just need to run all wiring back to the screw terminals on the relay board, not a DB37 connector like the harness uses.
 I have had customers buy both just to harvest the labeled/color coded automotive grade wiring after cutting the DB37 off.

-DIYPNP — DIY Kit based Plug-N-Play ECU — Build your own Plug & Play EFI System with instructions!
+DIYPNP — DIY EFI Kit based Plug-N-Play ECU — Build your own Plug & Play Electronic Fuel Injection System with instructions!

 Interested in building your own ECU from a kit, but like the idea of not having to hack up your stock wiring or rewire your car?
 The DIYPNP might be for you.
 This is just what it sounds like, a DIY PNP ECU.
 You assemble the kit, and once complete you have an easy to install kit, but the assembly is somewhat simpler than a regular MegaSquirt.
 You use jumper wires to make its pinout match the pinout of your stock ECU.
 I’d say about 5 hours is a reasonable build time if you have a little soldering experience.
 The DIYPNP sports an OEM ECU connector, letting you plug it into your original harness.
 We currently have options fitting hundreds of different models for only $452.
 You can read about the available models and featureset here if you’d like to take a closer look!